ajm28/JC-guitar/README.md

 I would like to thank my mentor Richard for all the encouragement and advice he has given throughout the project and everyone on Slack who has helped.

 I&#39;d also like to thank Jim Chadwin for allowing me to create this site for him.
 He has provided a lot of great feedback and been supportive throughout.

+Finally, I would like to thank my fiancée Kay Flounders for designing the logo and for the encouragement and support she has given me.